-There is considerable overlap between this area of practice and all other areas of expertise.
-Nigel advises and appears in a wide range of professional negligence disputes including acting for and against valuers, surveyors, property managers, solicitors, barristers, accountants, auditors, actuaries and pension fund managers, and mountain guides.
+Nigel advises and appears in a wide range of professional negligence disputes including acting for and against solicitors, barristers, accountants, auditors, valuers, surveyors, property managers, actuaries and pension fund managers.
 Nigel also has experience of acting in regulatory and disciplinary hearings.

 Currently acting for a stadium owner and operator in a claim against a ‘golden circle’ city firm of solicitors for allegedly negligent drafting of an agreement providing for the use of a stadium by a premier league football club.